 For more details see topics in Data Items section.

 - There are built-in functions that allow to perform complex calculations in expressions.
-Users confident with any of the.NET languages can extend the expression engine in order to use custom functions in their reports.
+Users confident with any of the.NET languages can extend the expression engine to use custom functions in their reports.

 - Examples of expression usage: grouping, sorting, filtering operations, properties of the report and report items(sections), bindings, conditional formatting, report parameters, etc.